enterspeedhq/enterspeed-docs/docs/reference/fields.md

 {
   // This example will process a category schema where the category
   // id == category id of the data source.
 Schema is
-  // processed in the source group "umbraco".
+  // processed in the source group "cms".

   "triggers": {
-    "umbraco": ["product"]
+    "cms": ["product"]
   },
   "actions": [
     {